jpsca/jx/docs/content/from-jinjax.md

 **Why this is better:**

 - **Clear Dependencies**: You can see at a glance which components a file uses; no hunting through the template to find component references
-- **Easier Refactoring**: Moving or renaming components is straightforward; your editor will show you exactly which imports need updating
 - **No Namespace Pollution**: You control the names.
 A deeply nested `common/forms/inputs/text-input.jinja` can be imported as simply `TextInput`
 - **Better Error Messages**: Missing imports fail immediately at load time, not at render time
 - **Standard Practice**: Follows the same pattern as Python modules, JavaScript imports, and virtually every modern language
-- **Future IDE Support**: Your editor could autocomplete imports, jump to definitions, and show you exactly where a component is defined
+- **Future IDE Support**: Your editor could autocomplete imports, jump to definitions, and aid in refactoring

 **Note on file naming:** Component files can use any naming convention you prefer (kebab-case, snake_case, PascalCase).
 Only the import alias (the `as ComponentName` part) must be PascalCase to distinguish components from HTML tags.